return42/sphkerneldoc/doc/books/deviceiobook/mmio.rst

 (e.g. SGI Challenge, Origin and Altix machines) posted writes won't be strongly ordered coming from different CPUs.
-Thus it's important to properly protect parts of your driver that do memory-mapped writes with locks and use the ``mmiowb`` to make sure they arrive in the order intended.
-Issuing a regular ``readX
-    `` will also ensure write ordering, but should only be used when the driver has to be sure that the write has actually arrived at the device (not that it's simply ordered with respect to other writes), since a full ``readX`` is a relatively expensive operation.
+Thus it's important to properly protect parts of your driver that do memory-mapped writes with locks and use the :c:func:`mmiowb()` to make sure they arrive in the order intended.
+Issuing a regular :c:func:`readX()` will also ensure write ordering, but should only be used when the driver has to be sure that the write has actually arrived at the device (not that it's simply ordered with respect to other writes), since a full :c:func:`readX()` is a relatively expensive operation.

-Generally, one should use ``mmiowb`` prior to releasing a spinlock that protects regions using ``writeb
-    `` or similar functions that aren't surrounded by `` readb`` calls, which will ensure ordering and flushing.
-The following pseudocode illustrates what might occur if write ordering isn't guaranteed via ``mmiowb`` or one of the ``readX`` functions.
+Generally, one should use :c:func:`mmiowb()` prior to releasing a spinlock that protects regions using :c:func:`writeb()` or similar functions that aren't surrounded by :c:func:`readb()` calls, which will ensure ordering and flushing.
+The following pseudocode illustrates what might occur if write ordering isn't guaranteed via :c:func:`mmiowb()` or one of the :c:func:`readX()` functions.

 .. code-block:: c